securesloth/noCAP/README.md

 * Use the following command to download dependencies:

-` pip3 install -r requirements.txt `
+` pip install -r requirements.txt `

 ## Usage
 * Use the following command to run the tool and initiate device code authentication